dustinpfister/blog_posts/_posts/js-javascript-example-nodejs-browser-share-code-module.md

 ## 1 - The module that will work in node and a browser

 First off I just need to write a [IIFE](/2020/02/04/js-iife) or Immediately Invoked Function Expression that is a kind of self executing function.
-The only thing that is special about this IIFE is the value that I will be passing to it when calling it.
+The only thing that is special about this IIFE is the value that I will be passing to it in the form of an argument when calling it.
 The value will be the result of an expression that makes use of the conditional expression to test for the presence of the module global in node.
+In the event that the module is there then the value of module.exports will be what is passed to the IIFE.
+In the event that module is not there I will be creating a new property for the value of this, which in client side javaScript at the top level should be the window object.

 For this module I will have just a few pure functions that just make use of core javaScript itself which will work nice for this kind of module.
 When it comes to any kind of function where a client side or server side only feature is used that is where things will end up getting a little complicated.